clebig/vitalpbx_ha/README.md

 • <strong>role</strong>, shows the status of the current server.
 If all is well you should return Masters or Slaves.<br>
 • <strong>pcs resource refresh --full</strong>, to poll all resources even if the status is unknown, enter the following command.<br>
 • <strong>pcs cluster unstandby host</strong>, in some cases the bascul command does not finish tilting, which causes one of the servers to be in standby (stop), with this command the state is restored to normal.<br>

-• <strong>drbdadm status</strong>, shows the integrity status of the disks that are being shared between both servers in high availability.
-If for some reason the status of Connecting or Standalone returns to us, wait a while and if the state remains it is because there are synchronization problems between both servers and you should execute the drbdsplit command.<br>
+## More Information
-• <strong>drbdsplit</strong>, solves DRBD split brain recovery.<br>
+If you want more information that will help you solve problems about High Availability in VitalPBX we invite you to see the following manual<br>

-<strong>CONGRATULATIONS</strong>, you have installed and tested the high availability in <strong>VitalPBX</strong><br>
+<strong>CONGRATULATIONS</strong>, you have installed and tested the high availability in <strong>VitalPBX 3</strong><br>
 :+1: